 - Over-utilization of services, beyond what is deemed necessary

 - Bundling or Unbundling procedures (grouping procedures to qualify for special reimbursement rates; or unbundling procedures to get paid for each separately to increase reimbursement rate)

 - Misrepresenting location, dates or providers of a service.

 - False or unnecessary issuance of prescription drugs.

 Whistleblower Justice Network Can Help You

 Our case analysts help whistleblowers fully understand, organize and refine the information that they have in their possession.
-Complemented by our understanding of a wide array of financial fraud, Whistleblower Justice Network will help you make your best case, determine the most appropriate law firm to handle your case, and ensure that your case receives the attention it deserves every step of the way.
+Complemented by our understanding of a wide array of Medicare and Medicaid fraud, Whistleblower Justice Network will help you make your best case, determine the most appropriate whistleblower attorney to handle your case, and ensure that your case receives the attention it deserves every step of the way.

 Contact us today and let us explain how we work with whistleblowers in pursuit of justice against those who defraud the healthcare system, the U.S. government, and each of us as its citizens.
 Working with whistleblowers, and filing whistleblower actions is all we do as a company.
 We are whistleblowers ourselves, and we love what we do.
 Our clients and Whistleblower Justice Network, together we make a difference.